bdremohameed/bdremohameed/README.md

 * 📍: Fayoum
 * 💼: Graphic designer

-## 🚀 About Me
+## 🎓 Education
+* 🎓: I study at the Higher Institute of Tourism and Hotels, Department (Hospitality Management) 🕛 Study starts in 2022

+## 💼 Experiences
-* I am seeking to develop myself to a better level in the field of programming and advertising designs
+* **Programming:** He has a high level of experience in the field of programming and advertising design
-* I am currently focusing on my studies in the field of tourism and air hospitality
+* **Study-related experiences:** Experience in the field of tourism and hospitality
-* I look forward to a better future and raising my level of inspiration in the fields of programming and hospitality

-## 💻 Tech Stack
-[List the technologies and tools you are proficient in.
-For example:]
-* **Languages:** Python, JavaScript, Java, C++
-* **Frameworks/Libraries:** React, Node.js, Angular, Spring Boot
-* **Databases:** MySQL, PostgreSQL, MongoDB
-* **Tools:** Git, Docker, Kubernetes, AWS

 ## 🌱 Currently Learning
 [Mention any new technologies or skills you are currently learning or exploring.]